-Whilst I appreciate Miss O's belief that the payment was made by her ex-partner, I'm afraid the technical evidence doesn't support that.
+Whilst I appreciate Miss O's belief that the payment was made by her ex-partner, I'm afraid the available evidence doesn't support that.
 Miss O has said that she hadn't used a PIN with her phone and whilst that may be the case, the issue here is that the Monzo app required separate security steps to access it.
 So, even if the phone was left unprotected, the user would still need either the PIN or be able to use biometrics to open the Monzo app.
+It doesn't seem likely that the necessary steps could be carried out by her ex-partner to open the Monzo app and complete the 3DS confirmation.